 Feng Shui furnishing tip: The center corresponds to the element earth, which is why it is best to decorate with all kinds of natural materials.
 Linen and wood are ideal for this.

-Instructions for a Feng Shui living room in your own home
+Basics for a Feng Shui living room in your own home

 - Separate areas of life: A basic rule of Feng Shui is to separate the individual areas of life.
 This can be especially helpful in times of home offices to draw a clear line between work and leisure.
 A clear work area can therefore help - perhaps in the form of a separate desk or an office box.